cuddlyclara/ClipboardRefactor/readme.md

 # ClipboardRefactor

 Converts clipboard content to plain text.
+This only works on Windows.